 Are all types (strains) of friendly bacteria the same?

 Absolutely not!
-Different probiotic species and strains have been shown to have unique properties and exert their effects in different parts of the intestines, so it is important when recommending a probiotic to select a potent formula containing particular strains that support your patient or customer's specific health needs.
+Different probiotic species and strains have been shown to have unique properties and exert their effects in different parts of the intestines, so it is important with probiotics to select a potent formula containing particular strains that support your specific health needs.

 Probiotic Strains in Depth